radostinadi/terraform-guardduty/README.md

 Terraform module to enable the AWS GuardDuty service.
 The module creates the following resources:

-- Create AWS Policy to enable GuardDuty and attach to a Role
-- Create AWS Policy for S3logging bucket
 - Enable AWS GuardDuty
+- Create an S3 bucket for GuardDuty Assets
 - Set up CloudWatch to capture GuardDuty Events
+- Enable GuardDuty IPList (optional)
+- Create AWS Policies to manage GuardDuty and attach them to a Role (optional)
-- Create an SNS topic for GuardDuty and manage subscription
+- Create an SNS topic for GuardDuty and manage subscription (optional)

 ## Usage